 First of all we need to download Maven from the official web site.
-There 2 types of archives there:
+There 2 types of

+zip.
 In this tutorial we will install Maven from the

 To download maven we will use

-All commands listed bellow will be entered into command prompt (console, terminal) from a regular user(not root).
+All commands listed bellow will be entered into a command prompt (console, terminal) from a regular user(not root).

 If nothing was entered after opening terminal the archive will be downloaded into the User’s home folder.

-Unzip archive into the
+- Unzip the archive into the

 sudo tar -xvzf apache-maven-3.3.9-bin.tar.gz -C /opt

-As a result Maven will be extracted into the
+As a result, Maven will be extracted into the

 sudo mv /opt/apache-maven-3.3.9 /opt/maven